-WHAT IS A TRANSITION TOWN?
+WHAT IS The TRANSITION Movement?

 Don’t say There’s nothing I can do to make a difference.

 Do say We’re all in it together, what can I do to help?